Indigenous Resources

 - Virtual Library – Indigenous Knowledge & Wisdom Center

-- CreeSimonSays is a Cree group where the teacher makes it fun and easier to learn our Cree language
+- CreeSimonSays is a Cree Facebook group that makes Cree language learning fun and easy

-- Virtual Museum of Metis History and Culture
+- The Virtual Museum of Métis History and Culture

 - Virtual Museum Exhibits